-Yes - you can promote a YouTube playlist experience with ads.
-The practical way is to run a video ad that lands viewers on the first video in a carefully sequenced playlist, so the watch page opens with the playlist rail and autoplay carries people through your catalog.
+Yes, you can promote a YouTube playlist experience with ads.
+Run a video ad that lands viewers on the first video in a carefully sequenced playlist, so the watch page opens with the playlist rail and autoplay carries people through your catalog.
+For context on how this fits into a broader YouTube growth strategy, see The Complete Guide to YouTube Music Promotion.

 What “promoting a playlist” really means